n4n0byt3/software-design-architecture-assignment/game/README.md

 }
 ```

-the below diagram demonstrates the flow of states
+the diagram below shows the flow of states throughout the session.
 ```
 stateDiagram-v2
     [*] --> Ready